johanste/adl/README.md

 # ADL

-This project is a work in progress, more information will be provided at a later date.
+ADL is a language for describing cloud service APIs and generating other API description languages, client and service code, documentation, and other assets.
+ADL provides highly extensible core language primitives that can describe API shapes common among REST, GraphQL, gRPC, and other protocols.

-You can try a work-in-progress build of the compiler by following the steps in the Installation section below.
+You can try a work-in-progress build of the compiler by following the steps in the Getting Started section below.
 Please feel free to [file issues](https://github.com/Azure/adl/issues) for any issues you encounter while using the preview.